Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Case II Translation case on

 This will give a contradiction, the idea is that since $\Phi$ is transverse to $\cF$ orbits must move all in the \emph{same direction with respect to $\cF$}.
 We carry the details below.

 .1in At this point we will only use the maps $f, \ft$ and the foliations $\fol$ and $\widetilde \fol$.
 First we need more information about the foliation $\fol$.
 Here $\fol$ is $\R$-covered and does not have any compact leaves.
-Proposition 2.6 of \cite{Fen2002} shows that $\fol$ can be collapsed to a minimal foliation $\cE$ which is minimal and which is obtained from $\fol$ by collapsing at most a countably many foliated $I$-bundles of $\fol$ to single leaves.
+One can apply \cite[Proposition 2.6]{Fen2002} and get that $\fol$ can be collapsed to a minimal foliation $\cE$ which is minimal and which is obtained from $\fol$ by collapsing at most a countably many foliated $I$-bundles of $\fol$ to single leaves.
 This collapsing is homotopic to the identity and can be lifted to $\mt$: the distances are distorted a bounded additive amount.

 Now $\cE$ is $\R$-covered, uniform and minimal.
-Theorem 2.7 of \cite{Th2} shows that $\fol$ is a {\em slithering} of $M$ around ${\mathbb S}^1$.
+By \cite[Theorem 2.7]{Th2} one has that $\fol$ is a {\em slithering} of $M$ around ${\mathbb S}^1$.
 Slithering means that there is a fibration $\nu: \mt \rightarrow {\mathbb S}^1$ and the deck transformations of $\mt \rightarrow M$ induce bundle automorphisms.
 In other words the pre images of $\nu$ form a foliation in $\mt$ that is $\pi_1(M)$ invariant, and induces a foliation in $M$, which in this case is $\cE$.
 The slithering comes with a coarsely defined distance \cite{Th2} between leaves $E, E'$ of $\widetilde \cE$: Parametrize the circle ${\mathbb S}^1$ as $[0,1]$ with $0$ identified to $1$.
 The universal cover of the circle is $\R$, where the generator deck transformation is a translation by $1$.
 Now pick one lift $\widetilde \nu: \nu \rightarrow \R$ of $\nu$.
 Given $E, E'$ leaves of $\widetilde \cE$, define the rough distance $z(E,E')$ as the absolute value of $\widetilde \nu(E) - \widetilde \nu(E')$.
 In \cite{Th2} Thurston is more careful defining this ``pseudo-distance" to be an integer, but there is a bounded error between the definitions.
-Then Theorem 2.6 of \cite{Th2} shows that the distance between any two points $x \in E$ and $y \in E'$ is bounded below by a constant times $z(E,E')$.
+Then \cite[Theorem 2.6]{Th2} shows that the distance between any two points $x \in E$ and $y \in E'$ is bounded below by a constant times $z(E,E')$.

 Now we are ready to finish the proof of Proposition \ref{p.transl1}.
 Suppose that $\widetilde x_i$ is in $L_i$, where $L_i$ are leaves of $\widetilde \fol$.
 Then $\ft^n(\widetilde x_1)$ is in $L_{u_n}$, with $u_n \rightarrow \infty$.
 We proved above that $\ft^{i_n}(\widetilde x_2) \in L_{v_n}$, with $v_n \rightarrow -\infty$, both with $n \rightarrow \infty$.
 In addition the distance from $\ft^n(\widetilde x_1)$ to $\ft^{i_n}(\widetilde x_2)$ is uniformly bounded in $n$.
 Since leaves of $\widetilde \cF$ are a uniformly bounded distance from leaves in $\widetilde \cE$, the same holds for the projection of the points to leaves of $\widetilde \cE$.
 But the previous paragraph shows that the distance between any points in $L_{v_n}$ and $L_{u_n}$ is converging to infinity because $z(L_{v_n},L_{u_n})$ is converging to infinity.
 This is a contradiction.